GuillaumeBalezo/A-Lamp/multi_patch_subnet/adaptive_patch_selection/README.md

 ##

-\* This implementation is under MIT License, except for the algorithm used for computing saliency which is not to be used for commercial purposes.
-For more information, please refere to AdaptivePatchSelection_CodeDocumentation.pdf.
+\* This implementation is under MIT License, except for the algorithm used for computing saliency ("Saliency Detection via Graph-Based Manifold Ranking") which is not to be used for commercial purposes.